RHsyseng/t5g-field-support-team-utils/dashboard/src/tests/README.md

-# T5GWeb Database Module Tests
+# T5GWeb Tests

-This directory contains comprehensive tests for the `t5gweb.database` module, including models, operations, and data integrity testing.
+This directory contains comprehensive tests for several modules of the dashboard, including models, operations, and data integrity testing.

 ## Test Structure